DanielMolinaR/the-Hangman-Game/Python/README.md

 ## Execution

 - [Google Collaborative](https://colab.research.google.com/drive/1fhDjqEZLXIsEKmIjr1HCPkX0dT_aRNaE?usp=sharing).
-You will have to copy the notebook on your personal Drive and the run all the cells in order until you reach the last one which executes the game.
-Before running all the cells make sure you have the requests library installed.
+You will have to copy the notebook on your personal Drive and then run all the cells in order until you reach the last one which executes the game.
+Before running all the cells make sure you have the "requests" library installed.
 - Local: For the execution in local you will have to run in your command line:
 <center><pre><code>pip install -r requirements.txt</center></pre></code>
 After that you will have to run the .py file with: